alirezadir/Machine-Learning-Interviews/ml-fundamental.md

 # ML Fundamentals Sample Questions
 - What is machine learning and how does it differ from traditional programming?
+- What are different types of machine learning techniques?
 - What is the difference between supervised and unsupervised learning?
+- What is semi-supervised learning?
+- What are stages of building machine learning models?
 - Can you explain the bias-variance trade-off in machine learning?
 - What is overfitting and how do you prevent it?
+- Why and how do you split data into train, test, and validation set?
 - What is cross-validation and why is it important?
 - Can you explain the concept of regularization and its types (L1, L2, etc.)?
+- How Do You Handle Missing or Corrupted Data in a Dataset
 - What is a decision tree and how does it work?
+- Can you explain logistic regression?
 - Can you explain the K-Nearest Neighbors (KNN) algorithm?
+- Compare K-means and KNN algorithms.
+- Explain decision-tree based algorithms (random forest, GBDT)
 - What is gradient descent and how does it work?
-- Can you explain the support vector machine (SVM) algorithm?
+- Can you explain the support vector machine (SVM) algorithm? what is Kernel SVM?
 - Can you explain neural networks and how they work?
 - What is deep learning and how does it differ from traditional machine learning?
 - Can you explain the backpropagation algorithm and its role in training neural networks?